 Kitchen Tips ♡

 ♡ The zucchini works better when it’s thin.
-If It’s too thin it will turn into mush & if the zucchini is too thick, it won’t cut well when cutting the lasagna.
-I make my zucchini about a ¼” thick & it works well.
+If It’s too thin it will turn into mush and if the zucchini is too thick, it won’t cook as well when cooked inside the lasagna.
+I believe the zucchini at about a ¼” thick is the best size with the sauce and the cheese.
 I use a meat slicer to slice my zucchini but I have also used a mandolin.
 There are also some cheese graters that have a slicing function.

 ♡ I bake my lasagna in a disposable aluminum tins.
-Easy clean up & it bakes well in them.
+Easy cleanup and the lasagna bakes wonderfully in them.